mannaprabir7/Problems/README.md

+Welcome
-- 👋 Hi, I’m @mannaprabir7
+- 👋 Hi, I’m PRABIR MANNA
-- 👀 I’m interested in twchnology
+- 👀 I’m interested in CODING
-- 🌱 I’m currently learning data structure and algorithn
+- 🌱 I’m currently learning data structure and algorithm
-- 💞️ I’m looking to collaborate on a
+- 💞️ I’m looking to collaborate on a major project
 - 📫 How to reach me ...

 <!---